ietf-tapswg/api-drafts/draft-ietf-taps-interface.md

 simultaneously trying to establish a Connection from the Local Endpoint to the Remote Endpoint.

-If there are multiple local or remote endpoints configured, then a rendezvous action will need to systematically probe reachability of those endpoints following an approach such as that used in Interactive Connectivity Establishment (ICE) {{?RFC5245}}.
+If there are multiple Local Endpoints or Remote Endpoints configured, then initiating a rendezvous action will systematically probe the reachability of those endpoints following an approach such as that used in Interactive Connectivity Establishment (ICE) {{?RFC5245}}.

 If the endpoints are suspected to be behind a NAT, Rendezvous() can be initiated using Local and Remote Endpoints that support a method of